gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

       This is a pending registration requested by draft-ietf-lake-edhoc.
    \]

+The Group Manager SHOULD store at most N = 3 sets of stale Sender IDs in the collection associated to the group (see {{sssec-stale-sender-ids}}).

 ## Group Mode

 This section applies if the group uses (also) the group mode of Group OSCORE.